Best daily deals

 Not compatible with some dashboards

-The Google Pixel 7a is the first Pixel A-series phone to support wireless charging, introducing the feature to a lower price point in the Pixel lineup.
-While you could buy other phones that already support wireless charging at this price point, having more modern options is good for the industry.
-If you’re as excited about this new feature, here are our recommendations for buying the best Pixel 7a wireless chargers!
+The Google Pixel 7a is the first A-series Pixel phone to support wireless charging, and it’s about time it caught up with the competition.
+If you’re as excited about this new feature as we are, here are our recommendations for buying the best Pixel 7a wireless chargers.

 See price at Amazon